betaglot/plantabeta/docs/dev/DevOverview.md

 # 🛠 <dev>Research and Development</dev>

-PutPlant is constantly being expanded and improved.
-PutPlant is being developped during the offseason of tree planting in Canada.
-PutPlant will be tested in the field between late April and early August.
+Put(Plant) is constantly being expanded and improved.
+Put(Plant) is being developped during the offseason of tree planting in Canada.
+Put(Plant) will be tested in the field between late April and early August.
 Nothing is set in stone.

 ## Contact